Common Signs of Postpartum Depression

 - Describing feelings of extreme sadness and despair

-Postpartum depression not only affects the mother’s emotions but her mental state as well.
+Postpartum depression is a depressive disorder that affects the mother’s emotions and mental state.
 Here are some common mental signs of postpartum depression:

 - Seeming unable to focus or concentrate